Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 A personal loan is another option.
 However, interest rates are generally higher than a home equity loan.
 Also, many times banks will only approve members with an excellent credit history.
 Using your credit card is another option.
 Nonetheless, this choice carries the highest interest rate.
 Thus, you’ll end up paying more than any other option.

 Yet, there’s one more choice that gives you flexibility without worrying about losing your home or paying high interest rates – contractor financing.
 At Xterior, our financing is very competitive.
 Our pre-approval process is quick and easy.
-Plus, we’re able to offer very affordable financing options to everyone, even if you’ve had some financial problems.
-Moreover, we’ll find monthly installments within your budget.
+Plus, we’re able to offer very affordable financing options to qualified homeowners.
+Moreover, we’ll work hard to find monthly installments within your budget.
 Best of all, our loans are unsecured with no prepayment penalty.
 This means, should you lose your job, you won’t lose your home.
 In today’s uncertainty with COVID-19, this is especially reassuring.

 Protecting your home is critically important.
 However, sometimes when you need to undertake a home improvement project, you just don’t have the money.
 Undoubtedly, delaying fixing a leaky roof can result in more costly repairs.
 You need roof financing from a contractor you can trust, one with a solid reputation.
 And that contractor is Xterior LLC.

 We serve much of North Carolina including Greensboro, Winston-Salem, Kernersville, Burlington, Cary, Durham, Raleigh, and Wilmington.
 Furthermore, we are fully insured to protect you and your home throughout the installation process.
-Moreover, we offer a workmanship guarantee as well as material and labor warranties.
+Moreover, we offer a variety of manufacturer’s limited warranties.

 What are you waiting for?
 Give us a call right now at 336-329-3667.
 No one should have to suffer with a leaky roof.